 Fall Birthday Party Ideas and Connecticut Autumn Festivals

-My daughter made reservations for a Saturday, and provided cupcakes and goodie bags for the children to take home after the party.
-‘Lil Moomette’s party was at in mid-afternoon, but an earlier time would allow moms and dads to bring in their own lunch items, such as a pizza party.
+My daughter made reservations and provided cupcakes and goodie bags for the children to take home after the party.
+‘Lil Moomette’s party was at in afternoon, but an earlier time would allow moms and dads to bring in their own lunch items, such as a pizza party.

 And they did all the clean up!
 Yes!